grantdavis303/lunch_and_learn/README.md

 * Grant Davis | [GitHub](https://github.com/grantdavis303), [LinkedIn](https://www.linkedin.com/in/grantdavis303/)

-Explore Redis for caching api query to RC API?
+- Explore Redis for caching api query to RC API?
-Make sure to add fields that AREN'T in the response - US1
+- Make sure to add fields that AREN'T in the response - US1 - Testing for no unnecessary info